dirtyhenry/tech-articles/_posts/2020-02-01-pomodoro-cli-swift.md

 ## What on Earth Is Pomodoro?

-It's a time management technique that was created by Francesco Cirillo.
+It is a time management technique that was created by Francesco Cirillo.
 He wrote [a book][pb] and [a website][pw] about it.
-To summarize, it's all about splitting up your work into time-boxed full-focused 25-minutes window on 1 objective.
+To summarize, it's all about splitting up your work into 25-minutes chunks of time that are each full-focused on 1 objective.
 Pretty damn efficient when you can afford to stick to it I must say.

 ## Why the Hell Did You Do That?